herrzilinski/TimeSeries_FinalProject/README.md

 # TimeSeries_FinalProject
-This repo is built for DATS6450-Time Series Analysis & Modeling final project This project focus on analyze Metro Interstate Traffic Volume data retrieved from UCI Machine Learning Depository.
+This repo is built for DATS6450-Time Series Analysis & Modeling final project.

+This project focus on analyze Metro Interstate Traffic Volume data retrieved from UCI Machine Learning Depository.
 After duplicates and outliers are detected and removed, we will subset the data set, and perform decomposition and stationarity check.
 After that